 Keyword stuffing - Over-use of search terms on a web page designed to fool Google into awarding a higher search ranking.
 There is no hard and fast rule for how often a keyword can be used on a page before it becomes “keyword stuffing” or “spammy”.
 Read about how Google’s Penguin update is targeting keyword-stuffing.

 Landing page - A web page designed to receive visitors directly from organic search results, sponsored links or online ads.
 A landing page will usually feature a specific call-to-action or conversion opportunity.
-Read more about landing pages.
+Read more about our landing pages or learn how newspapers create powerful landing pages.

 Link profile - The various links pointing to and from a website form that website’s link profile.
 A website’s link profile will help to determine how its pages perform in search and how much value it passes when it links to third party sites.
 Over-engineering your link profile will lead to your site getting hit by Google’s Penguin update.
 Read more about recovering from Google Penguin.